vitamin8322/TableUser/README.md

 ## Technologies
 This project was built using the following technologies:

-React: a popular JavaScript library for building user interfaces
+React: a popular JavaScript library for building user interfaces <br>
 TypeScript: a statically-typed superset of JavaScript
 Redux: a predictable state container for JavaScript apps